elatella/jenkins-techlab/content/en/docs/08_tools/_index.en.md

 ---

 Jobs usually require specific versions of build tools for build automation, compilation, testing etc.
-As soon as you have more than a handful number of tools and versions it becomes impractical to install every version of every tool on all slaves.
+As soon as you have more than a handful number of tools and versions it becomes impractical to install every version of every tool on all workers.
-That's why Jenkins provides a mechanism to provide the necessary tools for a build on the slaves it runs on.
+That's why Jenkins provides a mechanism to provide the necessary tools for a build on the workers it runs on.

 This lab shows how jobs can declare the tools they need.